-We want to research whether men/women, young people/old people, people in the North / South etc have different buying behaviours for example.
+We want to research whether men/women, young people/old people, people in the North / South etc have different buying behaviours, for example.

 You should also state when and how you need the research results to be delivered.
-Research results needs to fit in with other parts of your marketing calendar like your marketing plan and brand activation.
+Research results need to fit in with other parts of your marketing calendar like your marketing plan and brand activation.

 Most segmentation projects include both qualitative and quantitative research.
 Qualitative helps you find out what drives buying decisions.
 Quantitative tells you how important each driver is.
-Together, you get the best overall picture your audience.
+Together, you get the best overall picture of your audience.

 In some categories, industry codes of practice stop you talking to certain groups of customers, or carrying out specific types of research.